JesseRoss001/loveshop/README.md

 * An account page the user could customise with a profile picture.
 * A more in depth settings section where users could customise the UI of the page including themes and tabs available in the dashboard.
 * An addition to the profile page where the user can select the currency they wish to view their finances in
-* Add more personalised style to the dashboard tab sections
+* Add more personalised style to the home page sections

 ## Testing